 - Change of clothes – for the flight

-- Entertainment and snacks – iPad, books etc.
+- Entertainment and snacks – iPad, apps etc.

 - Children’s pain relief and travel sickness tablets